Emricasan for Liver Disease

 Clinical

-To date, nine clinical studies have been completed by Idun and Pfizer (with over 600 people receiving one or more doses of the drug), and there are currently no studies ongoing.
+To date, nine clinical studies were completed by Idun and Pfizer (with over 600 people receiving one or more doses of the drug), and there are currently no studies ongoing.
 In seven of these studies emricasan was orally administered to healthy male and female subjects and subjects with liver disease of a variety of etiologies.
 The maximum tolerated dose has not been reached.
 Single oral doses of emricasan were studied in the range 1 to 500 mg in healthy subjects.
 All dose levels were well tolerated.
 Subjects with liver disease have received multiple oral doses up to 200 mg BID for 14 days and 50 mg BID for 12 weeks.
 No safety signals of concern were seen in these studies and the adverse events reported were generally reflective of the patient population under study.
-Reductions in serum aminotransferases, and markers of apoptosis in some studies, were seen in most patients with chronic liver diseases (primarily HCV).

 Cold ischemia/warm reperfusion (CI/WR) injury remains a problem in liver transplantation.
 A Phase 2 trial was conducted to assess the utility of emricasan on CI/WR injury during human liver transplantation.
 Emricasan, when administered in cold storage and flush solutions during liver transplantation, offered local therapeutic protection against CI/WR-mediated apoptosis and injury, but this was not observed when emricasan was administered to the patient.
 No safety signals of concern were seen in the study and the adverse events were generally reflective of the patient population under study.

-Idun reported data from a Phase 2a clinical trial of an oral formulation of emricasan in patients infected with HCV, most of whom had failed existing approved treatments.
-Various doses and dose regimens of emricasan were tested in groups of eight patients where six patients received the drug and two patients were given a placebo.
+Two Phase 2a clinical trials of an oral formulation of emricasan were carried out in patients infected with HCV, most of whom had failed existing approved treatments.
+In a 14-day dosing study, various doses and dose regimens of emricasan were tested in groups of eight patients where six patients received the drug and two patients were given a placebo.
 Dosages ranging from 25 milligrams to 200 milligrams once a day (QD), and 50 to 100 milligrams twice a day (BID) were examined during a two-week dosing period.
-All doses of the drug lowered ALT and AST by the end of the treatment period and were well tolerated.
-The results were highly statistically significant (p<0.001).
-Comparable results were obtained in a trial which dosed patients for 12 weeks at 5 mg, 25 mg, and 50 mg BID (Figure 1).
+Emricasan was well tolerated and a maximum tolerated dose was not identified.
+All doses of the drug significantly lowered ALT and AST by the end of the treatment period and were well tolerated.
+Comparable results were obtained in a follow-up trial which dosed patients for 3 months.

 A small group of patients with fatty liver disease, and a group with HBV were evaluated as supplemental cohorts of the Phase 2a HCV clinical trial.
 Aminotransferase reductions were readily observed during treatment with emricasan in both groups.